PROFILE PHOTO

 Dr. ANTENEH BELAYNEH DESTA (PhD)

-Assistant Professor of Biodiversity conservation
+Associate Professor of Biodiversity conservation and Ecosystem management

 EDUCATION